boonich/eeswebgl/README.md

 # Possible issues

-The animation code is tested only with head-on collisions.
+- The animation code is tested only with head-on collisions.
 For other types some addition to the code is probably needed.
+- Currently there are some issues for rendering the webGL content on Windows systems (the webGL container with the buttons is displayed but with no content).
+On Linux systems (Ubuntu and Android) there seem to be no such issues.

 # License